faucetsdn/udmi/docs/specs/sequences/generated.md

 ## valid_serial_no

-1. received serial no matches
+1. Check that received serial no matches

 ## writeback_states